 - Strangely, this is often broken by the fact that if you choose the WRONG one, you are stuck when it comes to that point in the book.

 - Kid Hero: The protagonist.
-The exact age is unclear, but seems to be somewhere around 13.
-Which doesn't stop him from people occassionally treating him as someone older for sake of the plot; for instance, he can end up becoming a full-fledged astronaut.
+The exact age is unclear, but seems to be somewhere around 13, with characters you meet sometimes commenting something like why you're not in class.
+Which doesn't stop him from people occasionally treating him as someone older for sake of the plot; for instance, he can end up becoming a full-fledged astronaut.

 - Plot Hole: Sometimes, if you take a specific path, the protagonist will end up knowing things he shouldn't.